robertpatan/robertpatan/README.md

 Seasoned Software Developer
 ---------------------------

-With over 8 years of experience in software development, I have had the opportunity to work in various industries such as blockchain, e-commerce, ERP, IoT, and more.
-My primary focus has been on planning and developing small to large projects, utilizing technologies such as Laravel, Symfony, Node.js, NestJS and others.
+Hey there!
+I'm a software developer with more than 8 years of experience under my belt.
+I've worked on some really cool projects across different industries like blockchain, e-commerce, ERP, and IoT - just to name a few!
+My bread and butter is planning and developing projects of all sizes using technologies like Laravel, Symfony, Node.js, NestJS, and more.

-I am passionate about my work, and this makes it easy for me to stay motivated and productive.
-I enjoy experimenting and playing with new technologies, but there is nothing quite like the satisfaction of successfully incorporating these shiny new tools into genuine projects.
+I'm super passionate about what I do and that keeps me motivated and productive.
+I love trying out new technologies and tinkering with them until they become part of something real.
+There's nothing quite like that feeling of satisfaction when it all comes together!

-Always looking for new challenges and opportunities to learn and grow as a developer.
+I'm always on the lookout for new challenges and opportunities to learn and grow as a developer.
+So if you've got something exciting in mind, hit me up!

 * 🌍  I'm based in Bucharest, Romania
 * 🚀  I'm currently working on my own version of a broad income calculator for my home country Romania.
-WIP. (http://dupataxe.ro)
+WIP. (https://dupataxe.ro)
 * 🧠  I'm learning Angular and WebRTC

 ### Skills